Khloe Kardashian Slammed For Wearing Diana Ross-Inspired Curly Wig

-Khloe Kardashian is catching some heat after showing off a new hair do on social media.
-Per Cosmopolitan, the Keeping Up with the Kardashians star paid tribute to Diana Ross while attending her 75th birthday party this week by sporting a huge blonde curly wig.
+Khloe Kardashian is catching some heat after showing off a new hairdo on social media.
+Per Cosmopolitan, the Keeping Up With the Kardashians star paid tribute to Diana Ross while attending her 75th birthday party this week by sporting a huge blonde curly wig.
 But while Khloe was clearly loving the fun new hairstyle, not everyone was such a fan of her curls.

-The site reported that the star was hit with a wave of backlash after The Shade Room shared a clip of Khloe showing off the wig at the party while sporting a plunging gold dress on March 26.
+The site reported that the star was hit with a wave of backlash after The Shade Room shared a clip on Instagram of Khloe showing off the wig at the party while sporting a plunging gold dress on March 26.
 In the comments section, many accused her of cultural appropriation.

 “They want to look like black women so bad,” one commenter said, while another wrote, “Still not us no matter how hard you try.”